mattrussi/gitlab-com-runbooks/docs/sidekiq/sharding.md

 Gitlab Rails supports this using an application-layer router which was implemented as part of [epic 1218](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/1218)

 Note that "shard" in this document refers to a Redis shard while "shard" in the context of [K8s deployments](creating-a-shard.md) refers to a Sidekiq shard.
 A Redis shard is a Redis instance meant to handle a fraction of the overall enqueueing workload required by Sidekiq.

 A Sidekiq shard refers to a single K8s deployment that is configured to poll from a single queue and a single Redis instance.
+For purpose of clarity, we will explicitly use "K8s deployment" in place of "Sidekiq shard" in this document.

 #### Sharding